hernantz/blog/content/mock-yourself-not-your-tests.md

 ## Need for speed

-I mentioned that using mocks was a legit excuse for speeding your tests, and staying away of slow parts like the database.
+I mentioned that using mocks was a legit excuse for speeding your tests, and staying away from slow parts like the database.
 Well if you used an ORM and your data structures are pretty standard, then you may be able to [switch to an in-memory sqlite database][4] just to run your tests.